StackAdapt/stackadapt-gtm-client-side-pixel/README.md

-# stackadapt-gtm-server-side-pixel
+# stackadapt-gtm-client-side-pixel
-StackAdapt server-side pixel allows the implementation of retargeting, conversion tracking, and lookalike targeting in both universal event and standalone formats
+StackAdapt client-side pixel allows the implementation of retargeting, conversion tracking, and lookalike targeting using a standalone image-based pixel